+- a.
+The LDC, Master Meter System, or Jurisdictional Propane System shall respond within twenty (20) business days of mailing a notice of an alleged violation in the following manner: - i.
+Submit a written plan of action to the Division outlining actions that will be taken to correct the alleged violation, including a schedule and the date when compliance is anticipated; or - ii.
+Request an informal conference with the Division.
+The alleged violation may be resolved if the plans in option "i." above, are accepted by the Division.
+However, if the LDC, Master Meter System, or a.
 After receiving the request for an informal conference, a date and time for a conference will be arranged.
 At the conference, the basis for the alleged violation will be reviewed.
 The LDC, Master Meter System, or Jurisdictional Propane System may explain its position and may present alternatives for rectifying the problem.
-Division staff will be represented by the investigator who issued the notice of alleged violation and by others the Division deems necessary.
+The investigator who issued the notice of alleged violation will represent division staff and by others the Division deems necessary.
 The report generated by the informal conference will be filed with the alleged violation and retained by the Division.
-If agreement cannot be reached, the enforcement procedure will continue as explained in Section VIII.
+If agreement cannot be reached, the enforcement procedure will continue as explained in Section K8.